 The FIM pattern is a nine-bit binary code represented by vertical bars (with corresponding space element).
 A printed bar is considered binary 1; a nonprinted bar (placeholder), binary 0.
-The required FIM pattern as shown below depends on the type of mail and the presence of a POSTNET barcode as follows:
+The required FIM pattern as shown in Exhibit 9.2 below depends on the type of mail and the presence of a POSTNET barcode or Intelligent Mail barcode as follows:

 - a.
 FIM A is used for CRM and MRM with a preprinted barcode.
 (FIM A binary code is 110010011.) - b.
 FIM B is used for BRM without a preprinted BRM ZIP+4 barcode.
 (FIM B binary code is 101101101.) - c.
 FIM C is used for BRM with a preprinted BRM ZIP+4 barcode and for PRM with a preprinted delivery-point barcode.
-(FIM C binary code is 110101011.)
+(FIM C binary code is 110101011.) - d.

-d.
 FIM D is used for letter-size First-Class Mail with IBI printed with nonfluorescent ink directly on the envelope.
-(FIM D binary code is 111010111.)
+(FIM D binary code is 111010111.) - e.
+FIM E is used for postcard-size and letter-size First-Class Mail with customized services.
+(FIM E binary code is 101000101.)